*This post may contain affiliate links. Please see my disclosure for more details!*

 I love brownies, I love chocolate, I love caramel and I love Rolo’s… so this new recipe is MY DREAM!
 I am fully obsessed with all things to do with this recipe and I cannot say that enough!
 Honestly, these are the dream.

 Brownies are one of those things that I think almost everyone loves!
 I will say almost there because not everyone likes chocolate… but at a bake sale, at a birthday, at a restaurant for pudding etc, brownies are always a hit.

 When you mix the idea of a thick, fudgey and gooey brownie with caramel it creates the best thing in the world.
-These brownies has the same base as many of my other recipes such as my honeycomb Crunchie brownies!
+These Rolo brownies have the same base as many of my other recipes such as my honeycomb Crunchie brownies!

 I am always a firm believer in ‘if it ain’t broke, don’t fix it’ and that goes without saying with these brownies.
 A happy mix of dark chocolate, butter, eggs, sugar, flour and cocoa powder creates the most wonderful brownies in the world.